 Looking to escape Berlin for the day?
-Here are the best day trips from Berlin by train (or car, if you’re lucky enough to have one!).
+Here are the best day trips from Berlin by train.
 All are easy to reach and make for an awesome day out!

 I’ve lived in Berlin since 2019 and while I adore being in the hustle and bustle of the city, sometimes I just need to escape the city for the day.
-Lucky for me, there are so many day trips out of Berlin.
-Unluckily for me, a lot of these types of posts that have been shared online require you to own or rent a car to reach destinations outside of the city.
+Lucky for me, there are so many day trips out of Berlin — the best of which are easy to reach by train in 2.5 hours or less!

-For those of you who also don’t have a car and don’t feel like dropping the cash on a rental, I’ve created a list of the top day trips from Berlin that can be reached via train or public transport.
+For those of you who also don’t have a car and don’t feel like dropping the cash on a rental, I’ve created a list of the top day trips from Berlin that can be reached via train or public transport (book your tickets via the Deutsche Bahn website or through Omio).
 And because I love you, I even ordered the list by length of travel time.
 You’re welcome.

 I’ve visited every Berlin day trip destination shared in this post, so I can personally vouch for each and every one of them being awesome.
 When possible, I’ve linked to my ultra detailed city guides to make planning your day trip even easier.